Bandhani: Overview

-In Gujarat, the Bandhani work has been exclusively carried out by the Khatri community of Kutchh and Saurashtra.
-A meter length of cloth can have thousands of tiny knots known as 'Bheendi' in the local language ('Gujarati').
+In Gujarat, the bandhani work has been exclusively carried out by the Khatri community of Kutchh and Saurashtra.
+A meter length of cloth can have thousands of tiny knots known as 'bheendi' in the local language (Gujarati).
 These knots form a design once opened after dyeing in bright colours.
-Traditionally, the final products can be classified into 'khombhi', 'Ghar Chola', 'Chandrakhani', 'Shikari', 'Chowkidaar', 'Ambadaal' and other categories.
+Traditionally, the final products can be classified into 'khombhi', 'ghar chola', 'chandrakhani', 'shikari', 'chowkidar', 'ambadal' and other categories.
+Bandhani work in Rajasthan has different colours and designs than the Kutch and Saurashtra regions of Gujarat.
+Establishments of varying sizes in the entire Kutch belt in Gujarat produce many varieties of bandhani.
+This bandhani style is called as the Kutchi bandhani.

-Bandhani work is also done in Rajasthan, where different colours and designs are used than the Kutch and Saurashtra regions of Gujarat.
-Establishments of varying sizes in the entire Kutch belt in Gujarat produce many varieties of Bandhani.
-This Bandhani style is called as the Kutchi Bandhani.
-The bold patterns of Bandhani are very similar in design, motifs, and technique in the desert belt encompassing northern Kutch in Gujarat, Western Rajasthan, and Sindh even in Pakistan.
+The bold patterns of bandhani are very similar in design, motifs, and technique in the desert belt encompassing northern Kutch in Gujarat, Western Rajasthan, and even Sindh in Pakistan.

 Bandhani tying is often a family trade, and the women of these families work at home to tie patterns.
-Pethapur, Mandavi, Bhuj, Anjar, Jetpur, Jamnagar, Rajkot, are some of the main towns in Gujarat, where Bandhani is created.
-The city of Bhuj in Gujarat is well known for its red Bandhani.
-Dyeing process of Bandhani is carried out extensively in this city, as the water of this area is known to give a particular brightness to colours, specifically reds and maroons.
-As with other Indian textiles, in Bandhani too different colours convey different meanings.
+Pethapur, Mandvi, Bhuj, Anjar, Jetpur, Jamnagar, Rajkot, are some of the main towns in Gujarat, where bandhani is created.
+The city of Bhuj in Gujarat is well known for its red bandhani.
+Dyeing process of bandhani is carried out extensively in this city, as the water of this area is known to give a particular brightness to colours, specifically reds and maroons.
+As with other Indian textiles, in bandhani too different colours convey different meanings.
 People believe that red is an auspicious colour for brides.

 History

-Earliest evidence of Bandhani dates back to Indus Valley civilization suggest that dyeing was done as early as 4000 B.C.
-The ancient city of Mohenjo-daro have traces of Bandhani art.
-The earliest example of the most pervasive type of Bandhani dots can be seen in the 6th century paintings depicting the life of Buddha found on the wall of Cave at Ajanta.
-This art finds its mentions in the Alexander the great time texts about the beautiful printed cottons of India.
-As per evidences in Historical Texts, the first Bandhani saree was worn at the time of Bana Bhatt's Harshacharita in a royal marriage.
-It was believed that wearing a Bandhani saree can bring good future to a bride.
-Ajanta walls stand for the evidences of these Bandhani sarees.
+Earliest evidence at Indus Valley civilization sites suggests that dyeing was done as early as 4000 B.C.
+The ancient city of Mohenjo-daro may have early traces of bandhani art.
+The earliest example of the most pervasive type of bandhani dots can perhaps be seen in the 6th-century paintings depicting the life of Buddha found on the wall of the Ajanta Caves.
+Texts from the era of Alexander the Great also talk about the beautiful printed cottons of India.

+The first bandhani sari finds mention in Bāṇabhaṭṭa's Harshacharita at a royal wedding.

+It is believed that wearing a bandhani sari can bring good future to a bride.
 The dyers have experimented with the use of different elements both natural and man-made for ages.
 Also, there are experiments with different binding/tying techniques to create patterns on cloth immersed in containers of dye.
 Different types of tie and dyes have been practiced in India.